sumardi/phpsec-training-materials/README.md

 the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.<br /><br />

-You should have received a copy of the GNU General Public License along with Mahua Framework.
+You should have received a copy of the GNU General Public License along with this application.
 If not, see <http://www.gnu.org/licenses/>
 <h1>Authors</h1>
 Sumardi Shukor <a href="mailto:smd@.php.net.my">&lt;smd@php.net.my&gt;</a>